15 Shoreline Highway, Mill Valley, CA (See Map Below)

 Open for Coffee (shack in parking lot in early morning), Lunch and Dinner.

-#1 American Restaurant and #3 overall on the OurSausalito.com Best Restaurants List for Winter, 2013
+#1 American Restaurant and #2 overall on the OurSausalito.com

-#3 on our Long Memories Top TenTM list of the best special occasion restaurants in Sausalito for Winter, 2013
+#2 on our Top TenTM list of the best special occasion restaurants in

 Note: Yes, we make a big deal that our site focuses solely on Sausalito.
 The Buckeye is about 100 yards north of the Sausalito town line, on the Highway 1 offramp that then merges into the Sausalito offramp.
 We think that Napoleon, Disraeli and Churchill all would have agreed that's within the Sausalito sphere of influence.